IMPORTANT BANKRUPTCY RULE AMENDMENTS WENT INTO EFFECT ON DECEMBER 1, 2017

 Rule 4003 – Amendment Expands and Provides Alternative Ways for Debtors to Avoid a Lien or Transfer Exempt Property

-The current version of Rule 4003 provides that the only way a debtor can avoid a lien or transfer of exempt property is by a motion filed with the Court.
-Amended Rule 4003 expands upon the current rule and provides a Chapter 12 or Chapter 13 debtor with additional method to seek to avoid a lien on or transfer of exempt property.
+The former version of Rule 4003 provides that the only way a debtor can avoid a lien or transfer of exempt property is by a motion filed with the Court.
+Amended Rule 4003 expands upon the current rule and provides a Chapter 12 or Chapter 13 debtor with an additional method to seek to avoid a lien on or transfer of exempt property.
 A Chapter 12 or Chapter 13 debtor may still file a motion with the Court to avoid the lien.
 However, a Chapter 12 or Chapter 13 debtor also may provide for the avoidance of the lien or a transfer of the exempt property within the Chapter 12 or Chapter 13 plan by serving a copy of the plan on the affected creditor in the manner required under Rule 7004, in which case the affected creditor will need to timely object to the plan to protect its lien.